 World War II marked the dawn of the jet age.
 It was bound to reach civil aviation someday.
 That happened with the introduction of the de Havilland Comet in 1952, making it the first commercial jet airliner.

 It showed a lot of promise at first (and sported those sexy in-wing engines) However, within a year of entering service, there Comets suffered disastrous in-flight breakups.
 After grounding the fleet, they discovered such novel issues as metal fatigue.
 The plane was eventually fixed, but the Comet didn’t regain its good reputation till 1958.
 That was the year when redesigned Comet 4 was released – it served proudly for 30 years.

 After jet aviation, not many groundbreaking developments happened.
 Sure, the Boeing 747 set the passenger capacity record for 37 years and the 787 Dreamliner was the first composite airliner.
 Today, it’s mostly about making iterative changes on the designs that came before (just don’t let an engine designer hear you say that).

-The airlines are continuously innovating in the area of ancillary revenue, however, finding new and exciting ways to charge air passengers for services that were previously a natural part of the price of flight.
+The airlines are continuously innovating in the area of ancillary revenue, however, finding new and exciting ways to charge air passengers for services that were previously a natural part of the price of a flight.
 They would also like to deny you the compensation for delayed, cancelled or overbooked flights.
 You shouldn’t let them, though!
-Claim you flight compensation via Skycop and you will stand to gain up to €600 for the trouble the airlines caused!
+Claim your flight compensation via Skycop and you will stand to gain up to €600 for the trouble the airlines caused!